Frequently Asked Questions

 Headquartered in Dubai, Beehive launched the UAE’s first online marketplace for peer-to-peer financing in 2014.
 The platform became the first regulated platform in the region and is regulated by the DFSA.

-Peer-to-Peer financing is one form of crowdfunding.
-Crowdfunding is a way of raising finance by asking a large number of people each for a small amount of money.
+Peer-to-Peer financing is a form of crowdfunding.
+Crowdfunding is a way of raising finance by asking a large number of people each for a relatively small amount of money.
 In simple terms, peer-to-peer financing refers to individuals (investors) providing finance to businesses (customers) without the use of a conventional intermediary such as a bank.

 All “Beehive Sharia Compliant” finance requests are processed through the UAE’s award-winning “DMCC Tradeflow” Commodity Murabaha platform operated by the DMCC.
 Finance requests that do not comply with the principles of Sharia are processed as a conventional finance structure and are not accessible to investors who have indicated they would only like to invest in Sharia compliant opportunities.

 Is Beehive regulated and under what law does it operate? +

 Beehive P2P Limited is registered as a DIFC company with registration number (CL2352).
 Beehive P2P Limited is authorised and regulated by the Dubai Financial Services Authority under number F004422.

 All contracts are drawn up under DIFC Law.